awestover/thoughts/content/AI xrisk.md

 **Another question**
 > What kind of communication is helpful?

 I'm really not sure.
-Creating new "Moderately Worried People" that can tell you AI is an Important Social Issue.
-This doesn't seem helpful.
+Creating new "Moderately Worried People" that can tell you AI is an Important Social Issue doesn't seem helpful.
 If you have a friend that is on the job market (or could be) and has some skills that would be useful for technical or policy work, then talking to them could be super high impact.
 If you're super sold on the risk case, then there's a really good chance that you're better off doing object-level useful work [^3] on the problem than the more meta-level work of communication.
 The bar for a communication being useful is quite high, so even though it might seem super helpful to multiply the number of people working on the problem, my experience is that most people aren't too receptive to this.

 [^3]: Object-level work directly addresses a specific, tangible problem or task, producing practical and measurable results, as opposed to meta-level work which focuses on broader strategies, frameworks, or tools that could help others solve problems rather than solving a particular problem itself.